Code-Triarii/ccse-ccsne-cks-cka-road-to-container-expert-trainings-security/README.md

 - `docs`: contains the main .md files for documenting the project as well as the images used in the markdown for renderization.
 - `environment`: this folder includes the different automatic resources for setting up the environment required for the different exercises.
 - `modules` > `exercises`: this folder contains the module distribution based on the CCSE path and the different exercises created for preparation.
+- `theorical concepts`: including important theory that supports the foundations understanding and good comprehension of the practical exercises [here](./concepts.md).
+- `auxiliar commands and tips`: section that contains one liners, useful executions and more [here](./auxiliar-commands-and-tips.md).

 ## 📍 Roadmap